VIAME/VIAME/examples/object_detection/README.rst

 Each run script contains 2 calls.
-A first ('source setup_viame.sh') which runs a script configuring all paths required to run VIAME calls, and a second to 'pipeline_runner' running the desired detection pipeline.
+A first ('source setup_viame.sh') which runs a script configuring all paths required to run VIAME calls, and a second to 'kwiver runner' running the desired detection pipeline.
 For more information about pipeline configuration, see the pipeline examples.
 Each example processes a list of images and produces detections in various format as output, as configured in the pipeline files.